+Teaching Assistants: The course teaching assistant is TBD.
 The TAs are Finance PhD students and are available to help you with data and software issues.

-Prerequisites: FINC 431 or FINC 440 or FINC 441
+Prerequisites: FINC 431 and FINC 440 or FINC 441

-Co-requisites: Over the two, three or four quarter AMP sequence, students must take two quarter credits in asset management-related courses:
+Co-requisites: Over the two- or three-quarter AMP sequence, students must take two quarter credits in asset management-related courses:

-1) One of FINC 442, FINC 444 or FINC 477 - must be taken prior to or during the first quarter of the practicum.

-2) FINC 450 Capital Markets or FINC 465 Derivatives (unless you are a CFA)
+- 1) One of FINC 442, FINC 444 or FINC 477 must be taken prior to or during the first quarter of the practicum. - 2) FINC 450 Capital Markets or FINC 465 Derivatives (unless you are a CFA)